cavalab/cavalab.github.io/_posts/2024-04-17-inexact-simplification.md

 {% include figure
 image_path="/assets/images/inexact-simplification-isomorphic.svg"
-caption="They are all the same.
-Despite being very different in depth or number of nodes, all these models evaluate to the same (or almost the same) prediction vector.
+caption="Despite being very different in depth or number of nodes, all of these models evaluate to the same (or almost the same) prediction vector.
 Our inexact simplification method learned all these equivalences during the execution of the algorithm, and without being explicitly programmed to catch any specific simplification pattern." alt="Several models that have the same behavior on training data, but very different trees."
 %}

-Our recent work (reference below) explores a simplification approach based on memoization.
-By mapping similar expressions to the same hash, we create a table that stores similar expressions in increasing order of size, allowing us to quickly identify simpler and approximately equivalent substitute symbols:
+Our recent work[^inexactsimp] explores a simplification approach based on memoization.
+By mapping similar expressions to the same hash, we create a table that stores similar expressions in increasing order of size, allowing us to quickly identify simpler and approximately equivalent substitute symbols.

-{% assign pub = site.publications
-    | where_exp:"pub", "pub.title == 'Inexact Simplification of Symbolic Regression Expressions with Locality-sensitive Hashing'"
-    | first %}
-{% include pub-single.html %}
-{:.notice}

 In this post, I will discuss the main idea and then analyze its effects in a case study, focusing on the benefits of memorization as a strategy to learn to simplify.